 The American Coalition for Ukraine is an alliance of over 100 U.S.-based organizations that have joined their efforts and resources to support Ukraine in its defense of the universal values of freedom and human dignity, recognizing that a strong and sovereign Ukraine is vital to U.S. national security and global stability.
 Coalition partners call the United States home, but many of us share historical experiences of oppression, violence, and war in our countries of origin and ancestral homelands—often at the hands of Russian and Soviet imperialism.

-The Ukraine Action Summit is a multi-day event that brings together constituents from across the United States to Washington, D.C., to meet with their congressional representatives and advocate for Ukraine.
-Policy priorities are carefully determined by the American Coalition for Ukraine.
-Delegates’ time on Capitol Hill is supplemented by advocacy training & networking opportunities.
-To learn more about the previous five Summits (2022-2024) visit, https://americancoalitionforukraine.org/ukraine-action-summit/.
+The Ukraine Action Summit (UAS) is a bi-annual multi-day event that brings together constituents from across the United States to Washington, D.C., to meet with their congressional representatives and advocate for Ukraine.
+Delegates’ time on Capitol Hill is supplemented by advocacy training & networking opportunities.Agenda and priorities for the UAS are developed by the organizing committee in collaboration with industry experts and professionals.
+The UAS is an initiative of the non-profit organization the American Coalition for Ukraine.
+To learn more about the event please visit the Ukraine Action Summit page.

 Delegation leaders are experienced advocates who have volunteered their time to take on a leadership role at the Summit.
-They are the ones who organize your congressional meetings and are your resource for advocacy-related questions before, during, and after the Summit.
+They are the ones who organize your congressional meetings and are your key resource for advocacy-related questions before, during, and after the Summit.

-During the Summit, you will meet with your representatives and other delegates from your state, as well as attend trainings, panel discussions, and other information sessions with delegates from across the country.
+During the Advocacy component of the Summit, you will meet with your representatives and other delegates from your state, as well as attend trainings, panel discussions, and other information sessions with delegates from across the country.
 Registration is imperative for planning purposes, for granting you access to the preparatory activities before the event, for fire code capacity purposes, and for security purposes as we schedule delegates for congressional meetings.

 When you register for the Summit, you are agreeing to abide by the Code of Conduct.